Kyle-Stinnett/grc-security-portfolio/risk-management-project/README.md

 # Risk Management Project
 This project demonstrates a practical approach to identifying, assessing, and mitigating cybersecurity risks in a mid-sized enterprise environment.

+## Program Perspective

+This portfolio reflects how a GRC analyst would support and scale a security and compliance program within a SaaS organization, including risk management, control implementation, audit readiness, and continuous improvement.

 ## Business Context